cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 A _conditional statement_ enables programs to make decisions based on the values of their variables.
-Conditional statements enable _non-linear forward control flow_.
-In this section, we will first discuss a new set of boolean operators before discussing two kinds of conditional
+Conditional statements enable _non-linear forward control flow_ (i.e., the execution arrow will skip over statements).
+In this section, we will first discuss a new set of Boolean operators before discussing two kinds of conditional statements:
-statements: if/else and switch/case statements.
+`if/else` and `switch/case` statements.

 ### 5.1.
 Boolean Operators